LNA-DEV/Home-Page/content/posts/home-server/truenas-scale/index.en.md

 <!-- Footnotes -->

 [^alwaysRunning]: I thought about a couple of solutions that do not require the system to run all the time, but those are mostly hacks and not real solutions for me.
-For example, you could shut down the server overnight or wake it up using Wake on LAN, but this is not a great fit for me.
+For example, you could shut down the server overnight or wake it up using wake on LAN, but this is not a great fit for me.
 [^iXsystems]: For those who are interested, iXsystems is a company based in the US and therefore a bit suboptimal because they are liable to US law, which is not ideal.
 But as I see it, they are not affected negatively at the moment.